Twinklebear/wall_art/README.md

 ### Server

-The server is written in Python and requires [Flask](http://flask.pocoo.org/)
+The server is written in Python and requires [Flask](http://flask.pocoo.org/), [sqlite](https://www.sqlite.org/) is used to store the image meta-data and file locations on the server.